pwin/owlready2/README.rst

   - Fix functional class properties with inheritance
   - Fix dupplicated instance list restrictions when calling close_world(ontology)
   - Fix use of '*' in search
+  - Fix synchronization, using contextvars for global variables

 Links
 -----